Advanced Diploma in Theology and Ministry

 - apply their skills and knowledge to the service of others through practical engagement and in contexts such as practical support ministries or cultural and philosophical analysis.

 The Advanced Diploma in Theology and Ministry consists of 16 standard units (288 points).
-A student may undertake the AdvDipTheolMin subsequent to a Diploma in Theology.
-In this case the required number of units will be reduced accordingly.

 - 1 unit of Old Testament